 Why do this?
 By posting the liturgy of the week I hope to help our congregation understand why we do what we do.
 As I shared this information with the worship leaders each week I realized that this is not secret information!
 My prayer is that it aids in the making and maturing process we're...
 Continue Reading →

-[Why do we do what we do?
-CLICK HERE for an explanation on why we use the word "liturgy", why we do more than just sing, and how this corporate discipline shapes us] 9/15/19 We'll be continuing through 1 Kings this Sunday with chapter 2.
-In this passage we learn that the peace of God’s...
+[A liturgy is simply an order of service that tells a story that forms and shapes us as we interact with it.
+CLICK HERE for an explanation on why we use the word "liturgy", why we do more than just sing, and how this is a corporate discipline that shapes us] 10/27/19 Today we see...
 Continue Reading →